 Our historical Rajasthan Tour will help you to relish the exquisiteness of the land.
 From accommodations to transport to everything that is related to travel will be covered in the tour package.
 Make the most fascinating memories and celebrate life.

-On day 1, you will arrive in Delhi and immediately, you will be taken to the hotel.
+This day you will arrive in Delhi and immediately, you will be taken to the hotel.
 The capital city of India is dotted with spellbinding forts, monuments and mosques.
 While the Old Delhi is famous for the allies, the New Delhi is a magnanimous place of development and the central one is the hub of political activities.
 In Old Delhi, the places that you will visit are the Raj Ghat, Jama Masjid and pass by Chandni Chowk and Red Fort.
 On the other side, in New Delhi, you will explore the Qutub Minar, the tallest minaret; Humayun's Tomb, a UNESCO World Heritage Center; India Gate, a war memorial; and Lakshminarayan Temple, a famous Hindu temple.
 You will pass by Parliament House, President's House, Government Secretariat Buildings and Connaught Place shopping centre.
 Stay overnight in Delhi.

 Highlights: Delhi - Visit Raj Ghat, Jama Masjid, Qutab Minar, Humayun's Tomb, Laxmi Narayan Temple & drive past Red Fort, Chandni Chowk, President House, Parliament. etc.

 Today, you will be driven from Delhi to Mandawa, a little town in the Jhunjhunu district of Rajasthan.
 Established by Shekhawat Rajputs as well as named after Rao Shekha, Shekhawati is a historical region.
 Here, you will find painted havelis, and the highest number of frescos in the world.
 The Marwaris, an influential business community built large houses and later hired artists to paint these.
 The professionals painted frescos to depict the mythological images of gods, goddesses and animals.
-Spent the rest of the day at leisure.
+Spend the rest of the day at leisure.
 Overnight is in Mandawa or one of the villages of Shekhawati.

-On day 3, you will visit the Shekhawati villages like Mandawa, Nawalgarh, Dundlod, and many more.
+This day you will visit the Shekhawati villages like Mandawa, Nawalgarh, Dundlod, and many more.
 Founded in 1755, by Thakur Nawal Singh; it houses old costumes, ancient coins, armories, canons, as well as other interesting things.
 These beautiful villages have mansions, havelis, frescos and for this, it is called "The Open Art Gallery".
 Spend the night either in Mandawa or in one of the villages in Shekhawati.